Jetraw/MicroManager/readme.md

 Then you are **ready to do an acquisition** which prepares the images and saves a compressed copy of it.
 To proceed with the acquisition please **press the icon "Multi-D Acq."** in the main Micro-Manager panel.

-**IMPORTANT:** remember that while having Jetraw compression active the **Live and Snap options** will not work properly as a compressed image is not directly displayable, therefore **if you want preview your camera the Jetraw Saver Plugin must be removed from the processing pipeline.** Our development team is already exploring alternatives to remove this limitation.
+**IMPORTANT:** remember that while having Jetraw compression active the **Live and Snap options** will not work properly as a compressed image is not directly displayable, therefore **if you want preview your camera the Jetraw Saver Plugin must be removed from the processing pipeline or disable the Snap/Live option.** Our development team is already exploring alternatives to remove this limitation.

 ![alt text](https://github.com/Jetraw/MicroManager/blob/master/screenshots/acquisition_screen.png)